-You can choose whether or not to allow the video system to send data to a server over HTTPS without checking the server's certificate first.
+You can choose whether or not to allow the video system to communicate with a server over HTTPS without checking the server's certificate first.

 Even if the video system is allowed to skip the certificate validation process, it doesn't automatically do it.
-You must specifically set the AllowInsecureHTTPS parameter in each xCommand HttpClient Post and xCommand HttpClient Put command for the data to be sent to the server without certificate validation.
+You must specifically set the AllowInsecureHTTPS parameter in each xCommand HttpClient command for data to be exchanged with the server without certificate validation.